BdNp/basicRallyGrid/README.md

 AppTemplate is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

-##Documentation for SDK

-You can find the documentation on our help [site.](https://help.rallydev.com/apps/2.0/doc/)

 # Rally Developer Quick Start Guide

 This guide will give you a jumpstart on creating your own Rally apps.
 [Example project](https://github.com/BdNp/basicRallyGrid)